Josiah-Wallis/ConFeddi-Regression/README.md

 - Spatial Distribution of clients
 - Noisy Data

 Below is a summary of the work I've done, and poster presented at the UCR NC4 Review in Sept.
 2022.
-I retrofitted ConFeddi for a regressive task on the [RTT dataset][dataset].
+I refactored ConFeddi for a regressive task on the [RTT dataset][dataset].
 ![summary.png](https://www.dropbox.com/s/bdmpo6azpu9gjdf/summary.png?dl=0&raw=1)

 # Implementation